 Successful partnership working in the prevention and relief of homelessness has been the key to these achievements, and will remain at the heart of our response to the challenge ahead.
-But despite this success, the incidence of homelessness in Derby remains high, while against a backdrop of economic downturn, financial pressures and greater personal indebtedness, the demand for homelessness services is likely to continue to rise.
+But despite this success, levels of housing need in Derby remain high, while against a backdrop of economic downturn, financial pressures and greater personal indebtedness, the demand for homelessness services is likely to continue to rise.

-In ensuring we remain equipped to deal with this challenge, this review has been undertaken.
+In helping to ensure we remain equipped to deal with this challenge, this review has been undertaken.
 Its purpose is to provide a thorough and in depth appraisal of homelessness and homelessness services in the city, as the basis for the production of a robust and up-to-date homelessness strategy.